-We appreciate your efforts in communicating with us in areas you find exceptional or areas you think we need to improve upon.
-You can also email our Vice President of Operations with any feedback you think might be helpful at jbrown@familiesfirstfl.com.
+Visit our website at www.FamiliesFirstFL.com/contact-us to communicate with us in areas you find exceptional or areas you think we need to improve upon.
+You can also email our Director of Quality and Credentialing, Priscilla Kunkel with any feedback you think might be helpful at lsimpson@familiesfirstfl.com.